What is Green Building?

 How does it work?

 Download and review the Green Building Program Brochure and Application.
-Paper applications may be requested by stopping by the Town’s Development and Community Services office located on the second floor of the Atrium building at 1001 Cross Timbers, Suite 2330; or by calling Environmental Resources, at 972.874.6348.
+Paper applications may be requested by stopping by the Town’s Environmental Services office location at Town Hall; or by calling the Environmental Services main line at 972.874.6340.

 There is NO application filing fee.